visgl/deck.gl/docs/api-reference/mesh-layers/simple-mesh-layer.md

 - Default: `[0, 0, 0, 255]`

 If `mesh` does not contain vertex colors, use this color to render each object.
 If `mesh` contains vertex colors, then the two colors are mixed together.
 Use `[255, 255, 255]` to use the original mesh colors.
-If `texture` is assigned, then both colors will be mixed with texture color.
+If `texture` is assigned, then both colors will be ignored.

 The color is in the format of `[r, g, b, [a]]`.
 Each channel is a number between 0-255 and `a` is 255 if not supplied.